-Overview: The cute little village of Eagles Mere is snuggled around Eagles Mere Lake in the unspoiled mountains of northeastern Pennsylvania.
-It started as a family resort in the 1800s and today is primarily a vacation destination.
+The little village of Eagles Mere is snuggled around Eagles Mere Lake in the unspoiled Endlesss Mountains of northeastern Pennsylvania and started as a family resort in the 1800s.
+Today it is a popular vacation and retirement destination.

 Nearly the entire town - 234 buildings - is listed on the National Register of Historic Places, and beautiful Victorian, Queen Anne and Prairie School "cottages" built by the original families still stand.
 Non-residential historic structures include the Eagles Mere Inn (1887), the Sweet Shop (1885) and at least two Catholic and Episcopal churches.
-The lake has a boathouse, a marina with small sailboats, and the country club has an 18 hole golf course.
+The country club boasts an 18 hole golf course while the lake has a boathouse and a small boat marina.
 Residents (and tourists) enjoy two summer antique shows, a fall arts and craft show and summer theater productions courtesy of the Eagles Mere Friends of the Arts group.
-There are several museums, a bookstore, an art gallery, a bank and a handful of restaurants, one of which is in a bed and breakfast and another in the historic Eagles Mere Inn.
+There are several museums, a bookstore, an art gallery, a bank and a handful of restaurants, one of which is in a bed and breakfast and another in the Eagles Mere Inn.

-Non historic homes range from rambling ranches and cabins to modern Colonials.
+Non-historic homes range from ranch ramblers and cabins to modern Colonials.
+The majority are tucked in the woods.
 Most services are provided by the county, and further supplies are found in neighboring villages.